 So I'm not sure you want to see what's on the body cams when it goes that deep.

-You know, it's one thing if your body cam is about one person you pulled over in a car, or one apartment that you entered and it was a bad guy there.
+You know, it's one thing if your body cam is about one person you pulled over in a car or one apartment that you entered and there was a bad guy there.

-But if you're dealing with gangs, are are you able to be as civilized?
+But if you're dealing with gangs, are you able to be as civilized?

-And is your uh are your law enforcement people sticking to you know all the rules when they're dealing with a gang, or they just have to do whatever it takes?
+Are your law enforcement people sticking to all the rules when they're dealing with a gang?

 I don't know.